Guile (Street Fighter): Reception

-Known for his unique hairstyle, Guile has been utilized in Japan to promote hair care products.

 Since his introduction, Guile has been positively received, ranking 4th in Gamest magazine's list of Best Characters introduced in 1991.
 IGNs D. F. Smith stated that while "there's nothing too fancy about him.
 He's just your basic, no-nonsense, all-American tough guy", his unique hairstyle and aesthetics helped give him enough personality to stand out.
 In another article for the website, he argued that the image of an "American soldier" is often the first that comes to mind for the Japanese, and felt of the whole cast the most like a "regular guy" in many ways.
 He voiced some disdain for how different the character was in the live action film, noting that despite Van Damme being a good fit physically, the rest of the aspects deviated too far.
 Den of Geeks Gavin Jasper praised Guile's backstory of revenge, and how the cost of his "soul" in the metaphorical sense helped make the conclusion of his story in Street Fighter II one of the best in video games overall.
 He further argued that compared to Chun-Li's own story of revenge, his was more compelling, stating "he has actual issues to work through".
 Though originally seen as one of the weakest characters from Street Fighter IV, VentureBeat claimed that revisions to the game made him one of the strongest ones instead generating cases of ragequiting.
 Guile's special move Sonic Boom was noted by Thrillingtalesofoldvideogames to stand out for being a more unique projectile technique than Ryu and Ken's Hadoken due to the different required execution.
 Meanwhile, the Flash Kick was pointed out for being used in Data East's fighting game Fighter's History for Felin, SNK's Fatal Fury 2 for Kim Kaphwan and The King of Fighters for Ash Crimson.